Incommensurable lattices in Baumslag-Solitar complexes: Generalized Baumslag--Solitar groups

 \subsection{Non-elementary GBS groups}

-A $G$--tree is \emph{elementary} if there is an invariant point or line, and \emph{non-elementary} otherwise.
-In the case of a GBS tree, it is elementary if and only if the group is isomorphic to $\Z$, $\Z\times \Z$, or the Klein bottle group \cite[Lemma 2.6]{forester2}.
-Thus, this is a property of the GBS group itself.
+A GBS group $G$ is \emph{elementary} if it is isomorphic to $\Z$, $\Z\times \Z$, or the Klein bottle group, or is the union of an infinitely ascending chain of infinite cyclic groups $C_0 \subset C_1 \subset C_2 \subset \dotsm$.
+In the last case, $G$ is not finitely generated.
+Being elementary characterizes the property that some (equivalently, every) GBS tree for $G$ has limit set of cardinality $0$, $1$, or $2$.
+The three finitely generated cases correspond to limit sets of size $0$ or $2$ by \cite[Lemma 2.6]{forester2}.
+A GBS tree with one-point limit set yields the given description of $G$ as an ascending union by \cite[7.2]{bass} or \cite[(3.4)]{tits}.

-A fundmental property of non-elementary GBS groups is that any two GBS trees for the same group $G$ define the same partition of $G$ into elliptic and hyperbolic elements \cite[Corollary 6.10]{forester1}, and moreover have the same elliptic subgroups.
+A fundmental property of GBS groups other than $\Z\times \Z$ and the Klein bottle group (and therefore of all non-elementary GBS groups) is that any two GBS trees for the same group $G$ define the same partition of $G$ into elliptic and hyperbolic elements \cite[Lemmas 2.5, 2.6]{forester2}, and moreover have the same elliptic subgroups.